 Most people seem to ride to the summit from one of the starting points and return the same way.
 If you’re a very strong cyclist then you could ride up and down – a total distance of about 108 kilometres with a vertical gain of up to 1,267 metres (4,157 feet).

 No matter how you do it, you will feel pretty darned pleased with yourself once you reach the pass.
 Go prepared.
-Bring lots of water and food, warm clothing and consider carrying a can of bear spray.
+Bring lots of water and food along with warm clothing.

 Where to spend the night on Highway 40